-Which would I put on, LEDs or halogens?
-Led is so expensive.
-A familiar twist?
+Which should I choose, LEDs or halogens?
+LEDs are so expensive.
+A familiar struggle?

-The price, light output and reliability of LED lights are now better than ever.
-Why would you buy an old consumable halogen lamp anymore?
-No more constant changing of light bulbs or expensive electricity bills!
-Led lights have a good colour rendering index and a wide range of features to choose from.
-You can choose either warm or neutral white light and in most cases dimming is also possible.
+The price, luminous efficacy, and reliability of LED lights are now better than ever.
+Why would you still buy an old, energy-consuming halogen lamp?
+No more constant changing of bulbs or expensive electricity bills!
+The color rendering index of LED lights is good and there are various features to choose from.
+You can choose either warm or neutral white light, and in most cases, dimming is also possible.

 Led or halogen?